The World of Vog Mur

 The World of Vog Mur is a 1984 fantasy role-playing game supplement published by Iron Crown Enterprises for the Rolemaster role-playing game.

 Contents

-The World of Vog Mur is a campaign setting which consists of three small islands, only the largest of which is inhabited.
+The World of Vog Mur is a campaign setting composed of three small islands, with the only human inhabitants of the area living on the largest island called Dalov Peril.

 Reception

 Jeff Ong reviewed The World of Vog Mur in Space Gamer No. 72.
 Ong commented that "World of Vog Mur will keep a group occupied for months of real time.
 Even if used only to add a little color to a campaign, it is definitely worth its [...] price."